 Ryver is the place for group and private communication, file sharing, and conference calling all in one organized location.
-Have instant message style quips through Ryver Chat or email style topic-based conversations through Ryver Posts, share web links and documents from your devices, Dropbox, Box, and Google Drive effortlessly, and start multi-user conference calls all within the Ryver platform.
+Have instant message style quips through Ryver Chat or email style topic-based conversations through Ryver Topics, share web links and documents from your devices, Dropbox, Box, and Google Drive effortlessly, and start multi-user conference calls all within the Ryver platform.

 - Organization = The Ryver domain(s) you create or are invited into.

 - Username = Your login name and the name others can use to @mention you and “force” a notification to you.

 - Users = All Members and Guests in the organization

 1) Keep a record of your Organization Name (myorganization.rvyer.com), Username, Password and the email address you provided to sign up.
 This is where your email notifications will be sent.